 Please email your submissions to [email protected].

-Submission deadlines: The CTTA is published monthly; submissions should be made by the 5th of each month for inclusion in the following month’s issue.
+Submission deadlines: The CTTA is published quarterly; submissions are accepted each month for consideration.

 Preferred file format: MS Word document.
 Please do not submit in PDF format.